VISHINATH KAMPASI (1853-1938 ) A GREAT PIONEER OF PRINTING AND PHOTOGRAPHY IN KASHMIR

 Kashmir Pratap Steam Press.
 Machines were run by steam as electricity was yet

 books at his press.
-I could recently see online digitized
+I recently saw an online digitized

 Shaivism book Malinivijaya Vartikam of Abhinav Gupta, printed in 1921 at his